CIBIT-ICNAS/BCIAUT/README.md

 Classification analysis for the BCIAUT clinical trial - a P300-based Brain-Computer Interface for training joint-attention in autism spectrum disorder.

 ## Libs
-Classification is performed with toolbox PRTools (version 4.2.5)
+Classification is performed with toolbox PRTools (version 5.3.3) (copy in lib folder).
+WiSARD implementation from [https://github.com/disbeat/WiSARD_matlab](WiSARD_matlab) is used (copy in lib folder).

 ## Usage